wakaflocka17/lip/untyped-expr/arithexpr/README.md

 # Arithmetic expressions

-Extend the language of [boolean expressions seen](../andboolexpr) with arithmetic expressions on natural numbers, according to the following [AST](src/ast.ml):
+Extend the language of [boolean expressions](../andboolexpr) with arithmetic expressions on natural numbers, according to the following [AST](src/ast.ml):
 ```ocaml
 type expr =